phalcon-orphanage/docs/en/reference/models.rst

 Generating Calculations
 -----------------------
-Calculations are helpers for commonly used functions of database systems such as COUNT, SUM, MAX, MIN or AVG.Phalcon_Model_ allows to use these functions directly from the exposed methods.
+Calculations are helpers for commonly used functions of database systems such as COUNT, SUM, MAX, MIN or AVG. :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` allows to use these functions directly from the exposed methods.

 Count examples: